Lewisscrivens/GameEngine-DX11.1-Basic/README.md

 A DirectX 11.1 Game Engine created from a simple template for my first term assignment in Game Engine Architecture at The University of Huddersfield.
 Second year.

+A new and improved version of this project can be found here: https://github.com/Lewisscrivens/GameEngine-DX11.1-Shadows

 ----------------------------------------------------------------------------------

 Features: